 - you have been advised to do so by the Public Health Department

-For a medical emergency dial 911 and inform the operator that you may have COVID-19 or are being tested for coronavirus.
-Alternatively, call the NEOC call centre at 945-6555 for non-medical queries.
+For a medical emergency dial 911 and inform the operator that you may have COVID-19 or are being tested for the virus.

 How Do I Self-Isolate?